1700s

 In 2017, Assumption Parish celebrated 250 years with several events and celebrations.
 It was then that a study was announced by Bishop Fabbo and Paul Mullins to determine what went wrong in the past two attempts to raise money to repair the church and where things could go in the future.

-In March 2019, Bishop Fabbro approved the first phase of Restoration work to the church, and fundraising began.
+In March 2019, Bishop Fabbro approved the first phase of restoration work for the church, and fundraising began.

-In September 2019, the building reopened to a full house and hundreds of people standing outside.
+In September 2019, the building reopened to a full house, and hundreds of people were standing outside.